The Examined Life: 7 Questions

 This question can obviously mean whether you are, say, more or less optimistic, pessimistic about your future, likely reflecting your current emotional state of affairs.
 But the other view is a software update: Have your current priorities and goals changed since the last time you checked in?
 Time to upgrade who you are and what you want?

-7. What do you need to change in the next 6 months, next year, to make your life better, be who you want to be, have the future you envision?
+7. What do you need to change in the next six months, next year, to make your life better, be who you want to be, have the future you envision?

 If yes, begin to think in terms of concrete behavioral change — bad habits you want to give up, new ones to develop, parts of your personality that have been pushed to the sideline of your life that you want to reclaim or expand.
 The fact that you're thinking about it would make Socrates proud.
 It's time to come up with a plan to begin this process.

 If you’re ready to be your own Socrates, sit down, mull, and write down what emerges.
-It helps to do this when you are not rushed: try to do it one sitting so once you get into the zone you benefit from the culminative effect.
+It helps to do this when you are not rushed: Try to do it one sitting so once you get into the zone you benefit from the cumulative effect.

 See what you discover.
 See what your life is trying to tell you.